ray-project/ray/doc/source/data/performance-tips.rst

    # By default, this is set to False.
    ctx.execution_options.preserve_order = True

 To enable deterministic execution, set the above to True.
-This may decrease performance, but will ensure block ordering is preserved through execution.
+This setting may decrease performance, but ensures block ordering is preserved through execution.
 This flag defaults to False.

 Monitoring your application
 ---------------------------